Ghanshyam Dass: Political career

 In 2003, he was elected as District President of Yamunanagar for Bhartiya Janata Party (BJP).
 In 2006, Arora served as a State Gen. Secretary in "Kisan Morcha" of BJP Haryana.
-In 2009, he contested and lost the election for the position of MLA in the Legislative Assembly of Haryana as BJP candidate from Yamunanagar.
+In 2005, he contested from Yamunanagar and lost.
+Again in 2009, he contested and lost the election from the same seat.
 From 2009 to 2012, Arora has worked as "State General Secretary" in BJP.
 In 2014, he won the Yamunanagar seat in the Legislative Assembly of Haryana by a margin of 28245 votes.
 He is state convener of BJP Prasikshan Cell (Haryana).
 Arora was also selected as Chairman of Petition Committee (Haryana Legislative Assembly) from October 2014 to March 2017.
+In 2019, he won again from Yamunanagar and made record of being elected for consecutive second term from yamunanagar, then in 2024 election he won for a record third time.

 Occupation

-Ghansham Dss Arora is a BJP Politician, an Agriculturist and a renowned Industrialist of District Yamunanagar.
+Ghanshyam Das Arora is a BJP Politician, an Agriculturist and a renowned Industrialist of District Yamunanagar.

 Family

 Arora lives in a joint family.
 He has two children Saurabh and Muskaan.
 He has two brothers Sham Sundar and Radhey Shyam, both married and have further children who look after family business.

-On 16 November 2018, Shyam was killed in a motorcycle accident in Yamunanagar.
+On 16 November 2018, Sham sundar was killed in a motorcycle accident in Yamunanagar.